CosmicPhoenix171/Darcnia/darcnia-campaign/CAMPAIGN-READY.md

 3. **Track reputation** - Makes factions feel alive and reactive
 4. **Foreshadow constantly** - Dreams, whispers, environmental clues
 5. **Let players investigate** - Reward curiosity with discoveries
-6. **NPCs are allies** - Eldon and Lyra should feel helpful, not adversarial
+6. **NPCs are allies** - Eldon and Tessa should feel helpful, not adversarial
 7. **The dungeon is tempting** - Make rewards real but seed unease
 8. **Moral weight matters** - When truth is revealed, it should impact players emotionally